Report: Seahawks ‘have had discussions’ about a trade for Julio Jones

 According to the report, the Rams and Titans “have both talked to the Falcons’’ but that nothing is imminent and neither team may be willing to part with a first-rounder for the 32-year-old Jones.

-Another report from Pro Football Talk Sunday stated that “in league circles, the current expectation is that, eventually, the Falcons will send Jones to the Titans for a second-round pick’’ but that the Patriots could also be waiting in the wings to pluck Jones.
+Another report from Pro Football Talk Sunday stated that “in league circles, the current expectation is that, eventually, the Falcons will send Jones to the Titans for a second-round pick’’ but that the Patriots could also be waiting in the wings to pluck Jones (and showing both how quickly things can change, and how avidly the NFL rumor mill can churn, another report Sunday afternoon stated the Rams are now out of it).

 Seattle, of course, could also offer a second-round pick.